cekocvetkov/remote-sensing-api-frontend/README.md

-# Sentinel processing api UI
+# Remote Sensing UI for object and tree detection

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.